marcosp-araujo/Tower2csv/README.md

 DATA EXAMPLE

-  Data from the OWEZ offshore meteorological tower to are used exemplify the Tower2csv applicability.
+  Data from the OWEZ offshore meteorological tower are used exemplify the Tower2csv applicability.
 You can find some OWEZ-database example files in the "owez" folder within this repository.
-The whole OWEZ database can be downloaded at the following link:
+The whole OWEZ database can be downloaded in the following link:

   https://talltowers.bsc.es/access-the-data

   To download the data, search for "Egmond aan zee" in the field "Tower name".
-Then, click on the station in the map, and after that, click on "Access to data: b2share".
+Then, click at the station in the map, and after that, click in "Access to data: b2share".
 Then, you will download the "owez.zip" file.

 NETCDF DATA STRUCTURE

-  Now, let's continue by understanding the dataset structure using the data example that is here.
+  Now, let's continue by understanding the dataset structure using the data example which is uploaded here.
 When opening the "owez" folder, there is subfolder called "10minutely":

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/4fe8815a-d4da-4547-8387-3805ad0c786d)